-At Ermine Primary Academy our Young Carers group has been running for the last six years and over this time we have enjoyed lots of fun and exciting activities both in school and out.
+At Ermine Primary Academy our Young Carers group has been running for the last seven years and over this time we have enjoyed lots of fun and exciting activities both in school and out.

 Being awarded the Young Carers Friendly Award by Lincolnshire Healthy schools has been a great achievement for all of us.